milesroxas/Flint/src/features/linter/README.md

   - `createElementLintService()` ensures `initializeRuleRegistry()` runs (preset + persisted configs)
   - Builds utility property maps from cached site styles
   - Retrieves applied styles for the selected element
-  - Builds or reuses page contexts (cached parent map + class names)
-  - Runs `runRulesOnStylesWithContext` with element-context mapping and all styles
+  - Detects roles for the page snapshot and runs `runRulesOnStylesWithContext` with roles and graph helpers

 - Full page lint
   - `usePageLintStore.lintPage()` fetches all elements, builds utility maps, then calls `createPageLintService().lintCurrentPage(elements)`
-  - Extracts class names for context classification, produces the contexts map, and runs `runRulesOnStylesWithContext`
-  - Uses the same registry initialization as element lint (parity ensured by `ensureLinterInitialized()`)
+  - Detects roles once for the page, builds an element graph, executes canonical page rules, then runs class-level rules with roles/graph

 ## Configuration